 The purpose of this application is to assist you with a successful exhibition or event.
 Please 1) check the Calendar for available dates, 2) download the Hayden Gallery floor plan, and 3) read and understand the Gallery Rules, before submitting an Application.
 Priority for exhibitions is given to the Departments of Architecture, Landscape Architecture, and School of Planning, Public Policy and Management and the Interior Architecture and Historic Preservation programs.

 By completing the Application, the Applicant agrees to the following:

 - To implement the exhibition or event as described in the Gallery Rules.

-- To not alter the proposal without prior approval.
+- To not alter the exhibition/event without prior approval.

 - To install and remove all materials related to the exhibition or event by the approved dates.

 - To leave the space utilized in the same or better condition than when it was found.

 - To be financially liable for any and all costs associated with damage to the property.

 The application process is not complete without the approval.
 Applications must be approved prior to the exhibition or event.
-A copy of the approved application must be on site during the installation process.
+The applicant, and a copy of the approved application, must be on site during the installation process.

 Items marked with an * are required.